tenlevels/spruce/README.md

  - Remap files to have stick function on all systems

- - Configuration of retroarch and almost no notifications or hotkeys.
+ - Configuration of RetroArch and almost no notifications or hotkeys.
 Feel free to enable and configure how you like

  - LED disabled